PCIE In Research - WHY?

 PCIE In Research - HOW?

-The PCIE team are able to support and guide researchers with the PCIE plans for their projects, from start to finish and anywhere along this journey.
+The PCIE team can support and guide researchers with the PCIE plans for their projects, from start to finish and anywhere along this journey.
 We signpost or direct and guide on how, when and where to do good quality Public Involvement, underpinned by the UK Standards for Public Involvement

-Planning for PCIE is particularly important as it always takes longer than expected, to help you with planningyour research we have developed these resources:
+Planning for PCIE is particularly important as it always takes longer than expected, to help you with planning your research we have developed ‘How-to-Guide for PCIE’ - a one stop resource for all things PCIE.

 There are further resources available on our resources page here.